MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Calendar/New-MgUserCalendar.md

         - `[RecurrenceTimeZone <String>]`: Time zone for the startDate and endDate properties.
 Optional.
 If not specified, the time zone of the event is used.
         - `[StartDate <DateTime?>]`: The date to start applying the recurrence pattern.
 The first occurrence of the meeting may be this date or later, depending on the recurrence pattern of the event.
 Must be the same value as the start property of the recurring event.
 Required.
         - `[Type <String>]`: recurrenceRangeType
-    - `[ReminderMinutesBeforeStart <Int32?>]`: The number of minutes before the event start time that the reminder alert occurs.
+    - `[ReminderMinutesBeforeStart <Int32?>]`:
-    - `[ResponseRequested <Boolean?>]`: Default is true, which represents the organizer would like an invitee to send a response to the event.
+    - `[ResponseRequested <Boolean?>]`:
     - `[ResponseStatus <IMicrosoftGraphResponseStatus>]`: responseStatus
     - `[Sensitivity <String>]`: sensitivity
-    - `[SeriesMasterId <String>]`: The ID for the recurring series master item, if this event is part of a recurring series.
+    - `[SeriesMasterId <String>]`:
     - `[ShowAs <String>]`: freeBusyStatus
     - `[SingleValueExtendedProperties <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>]`: The collection of single-value extended properties defined for the event.
 Read-only.
 Nullable.
       - `[Id <String>]`: Read-only.
       - `[Value <String>]`: A property value.
     - `[Start <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
-    - `[Subject <String>]`: The text of the event's subject line.
+    - `[Subject <String>]`:
-    - `[TransactionId <String>]`: A custom identifier specified by a client app for the server to avoid redundant POST operations in case of client retries to create the same event.
-This is useful when low network connectivity causes the client to time out before receiving a response from the server for the client's prior create-event request.
-After you set transactionId when creating an event, you cannot change transactionId in a subsequent update.
-This property is only returned in a response payload if an app has set it.
-Optional.
+    - `[TransactionId <String>]`:
     - `[Type <String>]`: eventType
     - `[Uid <String>]`:
-    - `[WebLink <String>]`: The URL to open the event in Outlook on the web.Outlook on the web opens the event in the browser if you are signed in to your mailbox.
-Otherwise, Outlook on the web prompts you to sign in.This URL cannot be accessed from within an iFrame.
+    - `[WebLink <String>]`:
   - `[CanEdit <Boolean?>]`: true if the user can write to the calendar, false otherwise.
 This property is true for the user who created the calendar.
-This property is also true for a user who has been shared a calendar and granted write access, through an Outlook client or the corresponding calendarPermission resource.
-Read-only.
+This property is also true for a user who has been shared a calendar and granted write access.
   - `[CanShare <Boolean?>]`: true if the user has the permission to share the calendar, false otherwise.
 Only the user who created the calendar can share it.
-Read-only.
   - `[CanViewPrivateItems <Boolean?>]`: true if the user can read calendar items that have been marked private, false otherwise.
-This property is set through an Outlook client or the corresponding calendarPermission resource.
-Read-only.
   - `[ChangeKey <String>]`: Identifies the version of the calendar object.
 Every time the calendar is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.
   - `[Color <String>]`: calendarColor
   - `[DefaultOnlineMeetingProvider <String>]`: onlineMeetingProviderType
   - `[Events <IMicrosoftGraphEvent1[]>]`: The events in the calendar.
 Navigation property.
 Read-only.
   - `[HexColor <String>]`: The calendar color, expressed in a hex color code of three hexadecimal values, each ranging from 00 to FF and representing the red, green, or blue components of the color in the RGB color space.
 If the user has never explicitly set a color for the calendar, this property is empty.
+Read-only.
   - `[IsDefaultCalendar <Boolean?>]`: true if this is the default calendar where new events are created by default, false otherwise.
   - `[IsRemovable <Boolean?>]`: Indicates whether this user calendar can be deleted from the user mailbox.
   - `[IsShared <Boolean?>]`: true if the user has shared the calendar with other users, false otherwise.
 Since only the user who created the calendar can share it, isShared and isSharedWithMe cannot be true for the same user.
 This property is set when sharing is initiated in an Outlook client, and can be reset when the sharing is cancelled through the client or the corresponding calendarPermission resource.
 Read-only.